falcosecurity/rules/CONTRIBUTING.md

 A new rule typically starts as `maturity_sandbox` and, in some cases, as `maturity_incubating`.
 However, it cannot immediately be at the `maturity_stable` level.

-Only rules at the `maturity_stable` level are distributed with the Falco package by default and live in the established `falco_rules.yaml` file.
-All other rules at the remaining maturity levels can be found in the Falco rules file according to their level.
-These rules can be used by adopters if they choose to do so.
+Only rules at the `maturity_stable` level are distributed with the Falco release package and live in the established `falco_rules.yaml` file.
+All rules at the remaining maturity levels can be found in the Falco rules file according to their respective levels, and they need to be installed separately.
 They are made available to the adopter through the same means as the `falco_rules.yaml` file, either by directly retrieving them from this repository or by fetching them via `falcoctl`.
-Adopters have the flexibility to choose how they want to tailor the upstream rules to their needs.
+Adopters have the flexibility to choose how they install and customize the upstream rules to suit their needs.

 Rules files: